Loading…

 Why Adiseal is the best to glue metal to wood

-Adiseal adhesive & sealant is the best product at sticking wood and metal together.
-In an independent wood to metal adhesive strength test by Ultimate Handyman, Adiseal was easily the strongest adhesive.
-It was over 3 times stronger than the nearest competitor in the wood to metal bond strength test.
+Adiseal construction adhesive sealant is the best product at sticking wood and metal together.
+In an independent wood to metal adhesive strength test by Ultimate Handyman, Adiseal was easily the strongest adhesive by far.
+It was over 3 times stronger than the nearest competitor in the wood to metal adhesive bond strength test.
 In fact, it was so strong that the screws holding the metal sheet down started to rip out forcing the test on Adiseal to be stopped.
+The table below shows the results of the test.

 Strongest Wood to Metal Glue Test Results